storageos/tutorials/ephemeral/020-deploy-pods-volumes.md

 The link between the PersistentVolumeClaim and the pod comes from the pod referencing the PersistentVolumeClaim in the pod's yaml definition.

-Run the command to see the ephemeral mysql pod definition:
+Run the command to see the two mysql pod definitions:

 `cat mysql-pod1.yaml`{{execute}}

-Now compare it with the persistent mysql pod definition.

 `cat mysql-pod2.yaml`{{execute}}

-You can see that the PersistentVolumeClaim claimName has been set to `mysqlpvc`.
+You can see that the peristent mysql pod includes a PersistentVolumeClaim with the claimName set to `mysqlpvc`.

-Run the command to see the PersistentVolumeClaim definition.

-`cat storageos-pvc.yaml`{{execute}}

-Notice that the PersistentVolumeClaim name is `mysqlpvc`.

 Check the pods are in RUNNING state: